Hypothermia, frostbite and chilblains – how to help – reviewed and updated November 2019

 - If you are unable to get indoors, wrap them in a foil blanket and use a survival bag and shelter if possible.

-- Give them warm (non-alcoholic) drinks.
+- Give them small sips of warm (non-alcoholic) drinks.

 - Always seek medical advice.
 If their condition deteriorates phone the emergency services.